Collecting Readings from Mettler Toledo Balances

-- Log from different channels at different rates.
+- Log from different balances at different rates.

-- Log from different channels to the same or different files.
+- Log from different balancers to the same or different files.

-You can use the Windmill Logger or ComDebug program to collect data, and after collection has finished import it into Excel.
-Alternatively, you can collect data with Excel in real-time by using an Excel macro to read data from the Windmill DDE Panel or RTD server.
+You can use the Windmill Logger to collect data and after collection has finished import it into Excel.
+Alternatively, you can collect data with Excel in real-time by using an Excel macro to read data from the Windmill DDE Panel.